mike05-debug/mike05-debug/README.md

 - 👋 Hi, I’m @mike05-debug/M1chaelDev
-- 👀 I’m a 3d/Pixel artist
-- 🌱 A hobbyist gamedev
+- ✨ digital artist, frontend web developer, and hobbyist gamedev
-- 💞️ I love meeting with other people who share a passion for gamedev

 <!---
 mike05-debug/mike05-debug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.